Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Motivation: Quantum Finance Implementations in 2023

 Quantum computers are expected to enable more sophisticated and accurate modeling of various financial situations.
 The reasons for the high expectations for quantum finance are in some cases thoroughly worked-out algorithmically: for example, \citet{egger2020quantumfinance} survey applications including option pricing and risk management, where Monte Carlo simulation methods are commonly used, and explain how quantum algorithms for amplitude estimation offer a potential quadratic speedup (by reducing the number of samples needed for the variance of the probabilistic outcomes to converge).
 As with quantum factoring and search, there are solid reasons for expecting quantum computers to perform well at large-scale problems that are especially challenging for classical computing methods.

 In some cases, the proposed models are simple and concise enough to be simulated on classical hardware, and now in the early 2020's their behavior can be explored on real quantum computers.
-However, these models tend to be very small: for example, \cite{zhu2022generative} use 6 trapped-ion qubits to perform generative modeling for correlated stock prices, and \cite{stamatopoulos2020option} use just 3 superconducting qubits for option pricing.
+However, these models have been small.
+Using just a 2-qubit photonics processor, \citet{qiang2016efficient} were able to model a continuous time walk on a connected graph with 4 states. \todo{An alternative approach to producing a quantum walk is to use a photonics circuit – could the author comment on the advantages/limitations?} \cite{stamatopoulos2020option} used 3 superconducting qubits for option pricing. and \cite{zhu2022generative} used 6 trapped-ion qubits to perform generative modeling for correlated stock prices.

-The scale of such experiments has been particularly limited by quantum gate accuracy.
-For example, the 3-qubit circuit of \cite{stamatopoulos2020option} is optimized down to 18 2-qubit entangling gates and 33 single-qubit gates, but even with this small circuit, error rates in the results range from 62\% raw, to 21\% using Richardson extrapolation for error-correction.
-This is not surprising, since the accuracies of the single- and 2-qubit gates are estimated at 99.7\% and 97.8\% respectively, and $0.997^{33} \times 0.978^{18} \approx 0.587$, so the compounded gate error rate is at least 40\%.
+The scale of such experiments has been particularly limited by qubit availability and quantum gate accuracy.
+For example, the 3-qubit circuit of \cite{stamatopoulos2020option} was optimized down to 18 2-qubit entangling gates and 33 single-qubit gates, but even with this small circuit, error rates in the results ranged from 62\% raw, to 21\% using Richardson extrapolation for error-correction.
+This is not surprising, since the accuracies of the single- and 2-qubit gates were estimated at 99.7\% and 97.8\% respectively, and $0.997^{33} \times 0.978^{18} \approx 0.587$, so the compounded gate error rate is at least 40\%.

 A safe implementation strategy might be to wait for large-scale fault-tolerant quantum computers to become available, but this runs the risk of missing opportunities in the meantime.
 Instead, researchers such as \cite{stamatopoulos2020option} and \cite{zhu2022generative} try to use currently-available quantum hardware, and ask whether implementations can be made robust enough to provide value sooner.
 In the current NISQ era (Noisy Intermediate-Scale Quantum), the scarce resources include the number of qubits, and also, as seen above, the number of gates, and especially the number of 2-qubit entangling gates.
 Circuits are sometimes described in terms of width (number of qubits) and depth (number of dates, or layers of gates), and both need to be minimized.